Long Walk to Freedom: Overview

 Later on in his sentence, Mandela met South African president, Frederik Willem de Klerk, and was released from prison in 1990.
 Unlike his friend Anthony Sampson's account, Mandela's book does not discuss the alleged complicity of de Klerk in the violence of the eighties and nineties, or the role of his ex-wife Winnie Mandela in that bloodshed.
 Mandela became the President of South Africa in 1994.

 Reception

-The book won the Alan Paton Award in 1995 and has been published in many languages, including an Afrikaans translation by Antjie Krog.
+The book won the Alan Paton Award in 1995 and has been published in many languages.

 Film adaptation

 Long Walk to Freedom has been adapted into a film titled Mandela: Long Walk to Freedom directed by Justin Chadwick, written by William Nicholson, and produced by Anant Singh.
 Mandela personally awarded the film rights to the book to Singh's company some years before 2009.
 Singh believes that as the film is based on Mandela's writing, it will be the "definitive" biopic of him.
 English actor Idris Elba portrays Mandela in the film.
 The film was limited released on 29 November 2013 in the United States.
 The full release happened on Christmas Day 2013 in the United States.
 When the film was shown in London for Prince William and his wife, Nelson Mandela's death was announced.